Simple DIY MIDI-to-CV Translator Box

 There are two alternative calibration methods which I will outline, one of which requires a small modification to the circuit.
 This method allows an "automatic" calibration routine to be performed by the firmware.
 The second method requires no hardware modification, but a (simple) manual calibration procedure is required.

-The second method, which needs no modification to the hardware, is to use the front-panel switches and button to perform a manual calibration.
-This method requires a voltmeter to be connected to the CV1 output.
-I'll elaborate later when I figure out the details and write the code to implement the
+hardware modification, uses the front-panel switches and button to perform a manual calibration.
+This method requires a voltmeter to be connected to the CV1 output. *

 Finally, rest assured that this MIDI-CV Translator performs quite well without compensation for error in the ADC reference.
 The Pro Micro on-board 5V LDO regulator is reasonably accurate... in fact much more accurate than the ATmega32u4 internal reference!
 Most synth VCO's have a "fine tune" control, so any error in the CV1 output voltage can be compensated by tuning the VCO frequency.
 Vintage synth VCO's required frequent calibration and tuning to obtain anything near "concert pitch" from their analog keyboards.